ga-wdi-quizzes/week-08/README.md

 One of the lines of code in the following snippet will throw an error.
 Which one is it, and why?

 **Your answer:**
+Because the variable 'i' isn't defined as "var i" in line three, it will cause this code snippet to throw an error.
 > ...

 ```js